Share this Article

-When I consulted one of the hardware store employees during this trip, he pointed me to a high-tech, expensive gadget dubbed "The Rat Zapper," emblazoned with a cartoon illustration of a distressed-looking rat and a lightning bolt.
+When I consulted one of the hardware store employees, he pointed me to a high-tech, expensive gadget dubbed "The Rat Zapper," emblazoned with a cartoon illustration of a distressed-looking rat and a lightning bolt.
 He seemed pretty confident, but it cost around $50, and I thought he was trying to up-sell me.

 Opting to zap

 Within a day or two, though, I made the discovery that a rat had eaten an entire package of spaghetti off of our kitchen shelf.
 I immediately went online and bought the Rat Zapper Classic for about $45.
 A plastic shell outfitted with a metal floor that is electrified by four AA batteries, the Rat Zapper does just what it sounds like—it hits rats with 8,000 volts for two minutes when they step on the metal plate and complete the electrical circuit.
 The manufacturers claim this is humane, and I do hope that is true, but I also didn't care at that point.